The Robert Noyce Teacher Scholarship

 - MAT Mathematics

-For undergraduates, the scholarship covers the last two years of their baccalaureate degree (the amount is expected to be up to $22,026 for 2014-2015).
-Graduate students would receive paid tuition for up to 36 credit hours ($525 per credit hour for 2013-2014).
+For undergraduates, the scholarship covers the last two years of their baccalaureate degree at the in-state rate (the amount is expected to be up to $22,026 for 2014-2015).
+Graduate students would receive paid tuition for up to 36 credit hours at the in-state rate and only for required courses at The Citadel ($525 per credit hour for 2013-2014).

 Part-time students may receive prorated scholarships not to exceed 6 years of support.

 Recipients of the Noyce Scholarship will be required to sign an agreement to commit to teach in a high-need school district partnering in the program (Berkeley, Charleston, Colleton, Dorchester 4, Hampton 1) for two years for each year of scholarship.Service must be completed within 8 years after graduation from the program for which the scholarship was awarded.

 Additionally, they will be required to demonstrate proof of employment each year, provide up to date contact information, and be responsible for responding to all communications and completing all surveys associated with the Noyce Scholarship program.

 Failure to satisfy the academic requirements of the program or to complete the service requirements will result in forfeiture of the scholarship, which will revert to a loan with repayments pro-rated accordingly to reflect partial service completed.
 The Citadel adheres to the South Carolina Student Loan Program Agreement for all scholarship recipients.

 This scholarship program results from a generous award from the National Science Foundation (NSF) for the period 2013-2018.
 The NSF Robert Noyce Teacher Scholarship Program seeks to encourage talented science, technology, engineering, and mathematics majors and professionals to become K-12 mathematics and science teachers.